saidur-rahman1/updateMe/README.md

 ![Dashboard](client/src/images/dashboard.png)

 This is primarily a MERN stack project with the primary functionality of providing users with the latest posts about companies of their choice from various social media platforms.
 The main thought process that went behind making this project was instead of having to visit different social media platforms to know what is being said about companies of interest, why not all the news/posts from the famous platforms came to the user in a single location.
 All the searched entries are stored and retrived from MongoDB.
-In the backend, a cron job has been setup that will run with the help Bull and Redis, periodically querying for the companies and storing the posts in the database.
+In the backend, a cron job has been setup that will run with the help of Bull and Redis, periodically querying for the companies and storing the posts in the database.
 Finally, the users will get a weekly newsletter with the top posts about the companies.
 This was done with the help of SendGrid.

 <p align="right">(<a href="#top">back to top</a>)</p>